 The History of Breckenridge International Snow Sculpture Championships

 In the 1970s a couple of Realtors started organizing town folk to make sculpture out of one of Breckenridge's most readily available resources - snow.
-If you've followed the Breckenridge competition over the past 20-some years, you've probably heard of Carvin' Marvin and the Snowflakes - Breckenridge Associates' own Rob Neyland and Ron Shelton, who were part of this original band and spent many years carvin' out in the cold and organizing the event in steaming city council meetings trying to get the event national, and then international status and into the world-acclaimed event it is today.
-Thousands come to see the event every January during the week it takes the artists to make the sculptures and the following week - sun willing - that the works are left standing.
+If you've followed the Breckenridge competition over the past 30-some years, you've probably heard of Carvin' Marvin and the Snowflakes - Breckenridge Associates' own Rob Neyland and Ron Shelton, who were part of this original band and spent many years carvin' out in the cold and organizing the event in steaming city council meetings trying to get the event national, and then international status and into the world-acclaimed event it is today.
+Thousands come to see the event every January during the week it takes the artists to make the sculptures and the following days (temperatures willing) that the works are left standing.

 How did it all start?

 Back in the '70s, during Ullr Fest, amateur teams made sculpture from giant heaps of snow in front of shops on Main Street.
-Ullr Fest was, and still is, Breckenridge's annual winter carnival named after Ullr, a somewhat fabricated god of snow, so making snow art fit right into the celebration.
+Snow sculpting fit right in with our annual winter festival named after Ullr, a somewhat fabricated god of snow.

-Under the pseudonyms, Carvin’ Marvin’ and the Snowflakes, Neyland and Shelton made snow sculptures every Ullr in front their real estate office.
+Under the pseudonyms, Carvin’ Marvin’ and the Snowflakes, Neyland and Shelton made snow sculptures during every Ullr Fest in front their real estate office.
 In the late ’80s, Rob and Ron landed the state snow sculpture championships for Breckenridge, and it was a success.
-And so were Neyland and Shelton's teams - they traveled internationally and made friends of some of the other state championships.
+And so were Neyland and Shelton's teams who traveled internationally and made friends at some of the other state championships.
 In 1991, the first International Snow Sculpture Championships came to town.
-The blocks of snow were concentrated in the Bell Tower Mall parking area instead of lining the street and the left of snow carving went way up.
-When the Bell Tower was torn down in 2002, the event moved to West Adams and eventually took over a good part of the parking area at the Riverwalk Center.
-“It’s no small feat,” Neyland said, “that we take over one of the busiest parking lots in town for three weeks during ski season.”
+The blocks of snow were concentrated in the Bell Tower Mall parking area instead of lining the street and the craft of snow carving went way up.
+When the Bell Tower was torn down in 2002, the event moved to West Adams and then later eventually took over a good part of the parking area at the Riverwalk Center.
+“It’s no small feat,” Neyland said, “that we take over one of the busiest parking lots in town for a week during ski season.”

 For example, the town gives up some parking, local lodging companies give rooms to house more than 80 people who come to carve and judge, local restaurants and caterers provide food for the sculptors, and the town redirects Public Works staff and equipment to this big event.
-And many local business donate their services as well.
-For years Columbine Hills Concrete would supply the forms and the man power to assemble the blocks, Breck Iron brings outdoor gas fire pits to warm participants, lighting companies have provided color and interest to nighttime viewing and the radio stations would pipe in music.
+Many local businesses donate their services as well.
+For years, Columbine Hills Concrete would supply the forms and the man power to assemble the blocks, Breck Iron brings outdoor gas fire pits to warm participants.
+Lighting companies have provided color and interest to nighttime viewing.
+The radio stations pipe in music.

-Teams spun off from the original Snowflakes have continued to compete at state championships, have traveled to the U.S. finals in Lake Geneva, Wisconsin, to Canada, France, Russia and Italy.
+Teams spun off from the original Snowflakes have continued to compete at state championships and have traveled to the U.S. finals in Lake Geneva, Wisconsin; to Canada, France, Russia and Italy.

-The Breckenridge International Snow Sculpture Championships bring more than 30,000 people to Summit County to see the sculptures and the event has been covered by several national TV shows, a documentary and lots of print media every year.
+The Breckenridge International Snow Sculpture Championships bring more than 30,000 people to Summit County to see the sculptures.
+The event has been covered by several national TV shows, a documentary and lots of print media every year.

 How it works: Breckenridge International Snow Sculpture Championships

 The town’s event staff knows how many teams will arrive to carve snow.
 They selected teams from submitted designs and resumes early in the fall, and have been coordinating travel ever since.
-In the 1990s up to 18 teams arrived on the third week of January to make sculpture, and most were from a different country.
-After 9/11, visas became harder to come by, and the competition evolved to include more teams from Canada, Mexico and the U.S. Participating artists are not paid to make these snow sculptures but are given room and board and some help getting to Denver, and transportation to and from Breckenridge and generous lodging.
+In the 1990s up to 18 teams arrived on the third week of January to make sculptures, and most were from a different country.
+After 9/11, visas became harder to come by, and the competition evolved to include more teams from Canada, Mexico and the U.S. Participating artists are not paid to make these snow sculptures, but are given room and board, some help getting to Denver, transportation to and from Breckenridge, and generous lodging.

-Sculpting begins on Tuesday.
 Power tools have never been permitted in competition, although sculptors who make the sponsors’ snow or ice works do use them.
 So while there may be 16 or so teams competing, there are several other unique sculptures to see every year.
-Each team comes with a variety of hand powered tools from ice saws to cheese graters.
+Each team comes with a variety of hand-powered tools from ice saws to cheese graters.
 No internal supports can be used, nor artificial colors, but many teams freeze ice for details, or use a variety of methods to develop texture and delineation on the snow.

 If the weather is warm and sunny, spinnakers might fly for shade, different markings and measurements will show up on the block.
-And generally, a lot of snow will be removed on the first two days.
-But by Thursday, the sculptures, although rough, have a form of their own.
+Generally, a lot of snow will be removed on the first two days.
+By Thursday, the sculptures, although rough, have a form of their own.
 Locals often make a daily trip to the site to see how the sculptures are progressing.

 Friday is the last full day of competition and the teams are allowed to work around the clock until the final bell at 10 a.m. on Saturday.
 Judging starts then, and usually ends around noon.
 An awards ceremony follows.
-The judges are different every year, but usually are artists or arts professions from Colorado.
+The judges are different every year, but usually are artists or art professionals from Colorado.
 One year an Icelandic sculptor was part of the jury.